Skip to content

 3 Simple Steps To Creating The Perfect Lattice Crust

 At this point I assume you’ve already assembled your pie and it’s ready to go.
 This is optional but a step that most home bakers swear is necessary.
 Fill a small bowl with water and brush it along the edge of the bottom crust.
 This will help secure the lattice strips to the bottom crust.
-Just brush water along the other edge of the bottom crust.
+Just brush water along the outer edge of the bottom crust.
 With that out of the way, let’s move onto making the lattice top crust.

 Cut The Lattice Strips